marksweb/django-nh3/README.rst

 .. code-block:: bash

-   python -m pip install pre-commit tox pre-commit install
+   python -m pip install pre-commit tox-uv pre-commit install

 Tox is used to run tests locally and on github.
 The test requirements are generated using pip-tools via ``requirements/compile.py``.